iptoux/bash_error_lib/README.md

     <img src="https://img.shields.io/github/package-json/keywords/iptoux/bash_error_lib?style=flat-square" title="GitHub package.json dynamic">
 </p>

 This is an bash error "library", an error handler for any kind of bash script.
-The library catches mostly all defaults script errors and syntax erros by an trap and displays/logs them.
+The library catches mostly all  script errors and syntax erros by an trap and displays/logs them.
+The library includes:

+- error logging
+- debug logging
+- display stack
+- colors & themes
+- STANDALONE SINGLEFILE!

 ## Index